BURUNDI: Students facing hunger receive meals

-NEW ROCHELLE, NY (March 6, 2023) Students attending Don Bosco High School, located in Ngozi, Burundi*, had access to better nutrition during the second half of 2022 thanks to a partnership between Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, and Rise Against Hunger, an international relief organization that provides food and life-changing aid to the world’s most vulnerable.
+NEW ROCHELLE, NY (March 6, 2023) Students attending Don Bosco High School, located in Ngozi, Burundi*, had access to better nutrition during the second half of 2022 thanks to a partnership between Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, and Rise Against Hunger, an international humanitarian organization growing a global movement to end hunger.

 The school has been facing challenges with a lack of food due to excessive rain that destroyed crops in the region.
 Prices have also risen dramatically as a result of the cost of oil in the country due to the ongoing war in Ukraine.
 Oil has become impossible to find, slowing the transport of goods.
 Don Bosco High School struggles to provide food to students and to pay the salaries of workers so they can feed their families.

 In addition to providing Rise Against Hunger meals, Salesians with the school are developing an agriculture project on six hectares of school land.
 They planted maize, beans and vegetables.
 Students are already able to eat some of the vegetables grown on the new farm.